Kelly-Nesh/Branch-Chat/README.md

 ## **Setup**

-In the project root directory, from the command line interface:

 ### **Frontend**
+From the project root directory, in the command line interface:
 ```
 cd frontend